What is an ETF?

-Thematic investing follows certain social, economic, corporate, demographic, or other themes that are popular in society, providing exposure to a theme or idea that falls outside of traditional industry classifications like Oil & Gas or Healthcare.
+Thematic investing follows certain social, economic, or demographic trends that are popular in society, providing exposure to a theme or idea that falls outside of traditional industry classifications.
 Examples of investment themes that are accessible via ETFs include Cloud Computing, Ecommerce, Robotics, BlockChain and Renewable Energy.

 What are Active ETFs?